 Metagenomics () | Abundance Analysis () | Differential Abundance Analysis ()

-Select an abundance table with more than one sample as input (i.e., an OTU table table, or a merged functional or profiling table), and if you want to test differential abundance based on metadata defined groups of samples (figure 7.10).
+Select an abundance table with more than one sample as input (i.e., an OTU table table, or a merged functional or profiling table), and specify if you want to test differential abundance based on metadata defined groups of samples (figure 7.10).
 It is also possible to correct the results based on a metadata defined group of samples.
-Finally you can choose whether you want the comparison to be done across groups or between all group pairs.
+Finally you can choose whether you want the comparison to be done across groups, between all group pairs or against a control group.

 The tool generates a Venn diagram for three pairwise comparisons at a time (figure 7.11).
 You can select which comparisons should be shown using the drop down menus in the side panel.
 Clicking a circle segment in the Venn diagram will select the samples of this segment in the differential abundance analysis table view.
 The table summarizes abundances, fold changes, differential abundance p-values, multi-sample corrected p-values, etc.